miohtama/capitalgram/posts/captable-management-software-comparison.md

 ShareWorks is backed by no one else but the famous investment bank Morgan-Stanley.
 ShareWorks tout itself as "Equity Management Solutions" and they offer startup packages.

-[However their pricing is not transparent.](https://www.shareworks.com/shareworks-private-editions/).
-Might well call the page "Talk to sales" instead of "Pricing" if you are not displaying any prices.
+[However ShareWork pricing is not public.](https://www.shareworks.com/shareworks-private-editions/) Might well call the page "Talk to sales" instead of "Pricing" if you fail to display any actual prices.

 <blockquote class="twitter-tweet" data-conversation="none"><p lang="en" dir="ltr">5/ <a href="https://t.co/vTnqOZ3vDq">https://t.co/vTnqOZ3vDq</a> by Morgan-Stanley - <a href="https://twitter.com/MorganStanley?ref_src=twsrc%5Etfw">@morganstanley</a><br><br>Dealbreaker: No self-service in.
 Not interested requesting a demo, when other services are offering direct self-service onboarding.</p>&mdash; Mikko Ohtamaa (@moo9000) <a href="https://twitter.com/moo9000/status/1214502566442258433?ref_src=twsrc%5Etfw">January 7, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>